19hours/sg-statutes/Acts/Securities and Futures Act.md

 (12) For the purposes of subsections (10) and (11), any amount paid out of the fidelity fund shall, to the extent to which the fund is subsequently reimbursed therefor, be disregarded.

-(13) In this section, “agent”, in relation to a member of a securities exchange or futures exchange —
+(13) In this section, “agent”, in relation to a member of an approved exchange —

 (a) means a person who is a director, an officer, an employee or a representative of the member; and

 (b) includes a person who has been, but at the time of any defalcation in question has ceased to be, a director, an officer, an employee or a representative of the member if, at the time of the defalcation, the person claiming compensation has reasonable grounds for believing that person to be a director, an officer, an employee or a representative of the member.

-(14) Nothing in this Part shall be construed as to allow a person to claim compensation against the fidelity fund of a futures exchange if —

-(a) the person has suffered pecuniary loss because of a defalcation committed by a member of the exchange or by any agent of the member; and

-(b) such defalcation is in respect of moneys deposited by that person with the member or moneys belonging to that person held by that member, in connection with the trading of a contract which is not a futures contract that is cleared or to be cleared by a designated clearing house or a futures exchange in Singapore.

-[1/2005]

-[SIA, s.
-86; FTA, s.
-49I]
+[2/2009 wef 29/07/2009]

+(14) In this section, any reference to dealing in securities or trading of a futures contract is a reference to such dealing or trading which is done or to be done —

+(a) on the approved exchange which establishes, keeps and administers the fidelity fund; or

+(b) through a trading linkage of the approved exchange with an overseas securities exchange or an overseas futures exchange.

+[2/2009 wef 29/07/2009]

 ### Claims against fund

-187\.—(1) Subject to this Part, every person who suffers pecuniary loss referred to in section 186 shall be entitled to claim compensation out of the fidelity fund and to take proceedings in the High Court under this Act against a securities exchange or futures exchange to establish such claim.
+187\.—(1) Subject to this Part, every person who suffers pecuniary loss referred to in section 186 shall be entitled to claim compensation out of the fidelity fund and to take proceedings in the High Court under this Act against an approved exchange to establish such claim.

+[2/2009 wef 29/07/2009]

-(2) A person shall not have any claim against the fidelity fund in respect of a defalcation in respect of money or other property which prior to the commission of the defalcation had, in the due course of the administration of a trust, ceased to be under the sole control of the director or directors of the member of a securities exchange or futures exchange.
+(2) A person shall not have any claim against the fidelity fund in respect of a defalcation in respect of money or other property which prior to the commission of the defalcation had, in the due course of the administration of a trust, ceased to be under the sole control of the director or directors of the member of an approved exchange.

+[2/2009 wef 29/07/2009]

 (3) Subject to this Part, the amount which any claimant shall be entitled to claim as compensation out of a fidelity fund shall be the amount of the actual pecuniary loss suffered by him (including the reasonable costs of and disbursements incidental to the making and proof of his claim) less the amount or value of all moneys or other benefits received or receivable by him from any source other than the fund in reduction of the loss.